GrahamboJangles/TradeBotPy/readme.md

 # TO DO:
 - if first order was too long ago, it will slow down pi because of live backtesting
 - if past market hours and holding positions, close them
+- sometimes the market closes early on holiday's, should change the close early to a variable using API close times
 - going from short to long makes the bot buy too much, but is corrected shortly. not a huge problem but should fix
-- add loading bar for waiting until open
-- change the closing all positions because of using too much cash to correct to the amount of shares that we want instead of closing out

 ## Low priority:
 - correlation graph of bot performance backtest & profit
 - add some additional statistical analysis to the backtesting (STD, # of days up/# of days down)
 - maybe add a debugging mode to print stuff
-- backtest AMZN with no shorting
-- maybe for ext market limit order, gradually increase limit_order difference if not filled
+- backtest AMZN ext market limit order, gradually increase limit_order difference if not filled with no shorting
+- maybe for

 # KIND OF DONE:
 - might need to add something to check if this has already been run because it appends over and over if i run it multiple times